segmentstream-com/segmentstream-com.github.io/_docs/for-developer/naming.md

 ### <a name="2"></a>How to name events
 ------
-In DigitalDataManager we use a set of clear naming rules for events, oriented to past-time actions:
+In SegmentStream we use a set of clear naming rules for events, oriented to past-time actions:

 * Select all objects with which it is possible to perform certain actions on your site.
 For example,for Ecommerce, this could be:
   * Profile Info